bsides-slc-2024-ctf/solutions/bag/memelord/writeup.md

 Our data is zlib-compressed!

-> Note: [Zlib uses "DEFLATE" (i.e. zlib) compression](https://en.wikipedia.org/wiki/PNG#Compression) in data chunks, with a byte reserved in the IHDR chunk for future support.
+> Note: [PNG uses "DEFLATE" (i.e. zlib) compression](https://en.wikipedia.org/wiki/PNG#Compression) in data chunks, with a byte reserved in the IHDR chunk for future compression support.
 Check out the IDAT chunk that follows our flAg chunk, and you'll see its data starts with `78 01`, the zlib designation for uncompressed data.

 We can run the data through [CyberChef](https://gchq.github.io/CyberChef/#recipe=From_Hex('Auto')Zlib_Inflate(0,0,'Adaptive',false,false)&input=NzggOWMgNGIgY2IgNDkgNGMgYWYgMGUgY2UgNDggNzUgYzkgNGYgMmQgY2UgMmIgNzEgMmQgNGIgY2QgNzMgY2YgZjcgNDggMmQgNGEgYWQgMDUgMDAgODAgODggMDkgZTg) to get our final answer: